Countly/countly-sdk-documentation/windows/next.md

 </p>
 <p>
   Consent for features is not persistent and will have to be set every time while initializing countly.
-Therefore the storage and persistence of given consent fall on the SDK integrator.
+Therefore, the storage and persistence of given consent fall on the SDK integrator.
 </p>
 <p>